Shenn299/HEIGVD-AMT-Gamification/README.md

 Finally, run requests that are in the collection called `Creation Badges, PointScales and Rules`.

-Now, you can run the website by running these cmmands under `demo-website` directory :
+Now, you can run the website by running these commands under `demo-website` directory :
 * `npm install`
 * `grunt dev`